buhrmi/buhrmi/README.md

 ### Hi there 👋

-I'm a web developer who's trying hard to make [interesting content on Twitch](https://twitch.tv/buhrmitv).
-But I'm a really boring person, so it's a bit difficult.
-Anyway, come say hi.
+I'm the most boring person in the world, so I became a web developer.
+I'm currently trying to make [interesting content on Twitch](https://twitch.tv/buhrmitv), but am failing hard.
+Come and say hi.

 ### Current projects